castorini/anserini/docs/fatjar-regressions/fatjar-regressions-v0.36.1.md

 And then navigate to [`http://localhost:8081/`](http://localhost:8081/) in your browser.

-Here's a specific example of using the REST API to issue the query "How does the process of digestion and metabolism of carbohydrates start":
+Here's a specific example of using the REST API to issue the query "How does the process of digestion and metabolism of carbohydrates start" to `msmarco-v2.1-doc`:

 ```bash
 curl -X GET "http://localhost:8081/api/collection/msmarco-v2.1-doc/search?query=How%20does%20the%20process%20of%20digestion%20and%20metabolism%20of%20carbohydrates%20start"